 Hannah didn’t pull up her acting roots entirely; she says she draws on what she learned at NTS “to create characters that will support actors onstage so that they can perform and connect to the audience.”
 It’s just that she’s grown in a different direction, one that suits her and the theatre world very well.

 Looking back on her evolution as a playwright, she says her work has progressed from being more about instinct and ego, to really focusing on craft and what it is she wants to say—what’s most important to her.
 “Christian and I were just talking about how, when you get older, you need faith or belief in the project that you’re working on.
 You’re not running on animal instincts like you were when you were younger… You have to have confidence in the project itself and that the content you’re talking about is beautiful and moving and intelligent and worthwhile.
 That’s what carries you.”

 Hannah has also come to deeply value the collaborative aspect of playwriting, something she was introduced to at SummerWorks.
 “We put up plays ourselves at SummerWorks, which is great because it gives you control over the whole production.
 It made me a better playwright because I was involved in synthesizing all of the different elements of a show—text, design, direction, acting and even publicity… That was really defining for me in terms of inventing myself as a playwright, in that I realized that I want to work very closely with my collaborators.”

 Whom she collaborates with is something that weighs heavily on Hannah’s mind these days.
 Her rise to acclaim has been fast, but it’s also been very steep.
 She’s already attracted attention south of the border, and not just from the theatre world.

-That approach, much like seeing Hannah’s name up on the marquee, comes as no surprise.
-Just like her plays, the playwright has never shied away from taking risks.
+That approach, much like Hannah’s name on the marquee, comes as no surprise.
+Just like her plays, the playwright has never backed down from revealing truths.

 * * *